 Common issues and disputes related to rental deposits

 Disputes related to rental deposits are not uncommon and can arise due to various reasons.
 Some common issues include disagreements over the amount to be deducted from the deposit, disputes regarding damages claimed by the landlord, or disagreements over the return of the deposit within the specified timeframe.
+The Rental Housing Tribunal established under the Rental Housing Act provides a low-cost forum for resolving these matters and may issue rulings that have the effect of an order of the Magistrates’ Court.
+The Rental Housing Amendment Act 35 of 2014 (once proclaimed) is intended to expand the Tribunal’s mandate further, with provisions aimed at speeding up dispute resolution.

 To avoid such disputes, it is crucial for tenants to thoroughly read and understand the lease agreement before signing it.
 They should also maintain open communication with the landlord throughout the tenancy and address any concerns or issues promptly.
 Keeping a record of all communication can prove invaluable in case of any disputes.
+Where a landlord unlawfully dispossesses a tenant of the property or their belongings, the legal remedy of mandament van spolie may be available.

 Conclusion: Tips for tenants and landlords regarding rental deposits in South Africa